STAFF ROLES

 UK VOLUNTEER ROLES

-In the UK, Doctors of the World provides acute medical care and advocacy from our national advice line and casework, mobile clinic and outreach services.
+In the UK, Doctors of the World provides medical care and advocacy through our national advice line and casework service, mobile clinic, outreach services and wider communications and campaigning work.

 We provide full training and support and can reimburse your travel and lunch expenses if you travel within London to volunteer with us face to face.